Juvenile Diabetes Life Expectancy

 It is difficult to imagine that a child can be diagnosed with juvenile diabetes.
 Even though the disease has the ability to ravage the child's body, it is still quite manageable when proper attention is focused on it.
 But does having the disease lower the child's life expectancy?

-In the past, there was a significant difference in the life expectancy for those suffering with juvenile diabetes and those of the same age who were not diabetic.
-This occurred despite proper management of their disease.
-However, in recant years, the advancements of treatment options for the disease have allowed these diabetics to enjoy virtually the same life expectancy as their non-diabetic counterparts.
+In the past, there was a significant difference in the life expectancy for those suffering from juvenile diabetes and those of the same age who were not diabetic.
+This occurred despite the proper management of their disease.
+However, in recent years, the advancements of treatment options for the disease have allowed these diabetics to enjoy virtually the same life expectancy as their non-diabetic counterparts.

 Up until the last year of the baby boomer phase, which was 1964, a child diagnosed with juvenile diabetes could only expect to live an average of a little over 54 years.
 That was with the individual taking good care of themselves and maintaining their disease as well as could be expected.